 The Day Ace Frehley Played His Last Kiss Show

-Ace Frehley's second stint with Kiss started with a reunion tour, so perhaps it's fitting that it also ended on the road.
+Ace Frehley's second stint with Kiss started with a reunion tour, so it's fitting it also ended on the road.
 On April 13, 2001, after the conclusion of the Kiss Farewell Tour, the group's original guitarist once again left the band.

 "I quit because I started abusing substances and alcohol, and I also wasn’t agreeing with the direction of the way the band was going," said Frehley.
 "I just felt like I was on a collision course with — I just thought I was gonna end up being a statistic."